4d/4d-for-ios/docs/Listform-SvgFileCustomTemplate.md

 ```

 Inclues IDs which define your form areas:
-- **search ID**: Refers to search field area.
-This will allow you to drag and drop a field that will be the search criteria in your list form (optional).
+- **search ID**: Refers to the search field area.
+This will allow you to drag and drop a field as the search criteria in your list form (optional).
 -  **section ID**: Refers to the section field area.
-This will allow you drag and drop a field that will be the sort criteria in your list form (optional).
+This will allow you drag and drop a field as the sort criteria in your list form (optional).
--  **f1, f2 and f3 IDs**: Refer to fields to display in each cell of your list form.
-This will allow you to drag and drop fields that will appear in your list form cells.
+-  **f1, f2 and f3 IDs**: Refers to the fields to display in each cell of your list form.
+This will allow you to drag and drop fields to appear in your list form cells.

-## Areas position, height, width and type
+## Area position, height, width and type
-You'll be able to define position, height and width for:
+You'll be able to define the position, height and width for:
 * Searchfield
 * Sectionfield
 * Other general fields that will be displayed in each table cell